SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 But politicians can also quote the Bible to create an aura of divine approval on policies or events or to manipulate constituencies.
 It seems reasonable, therefore, to view such expressions as often being part of the language of political propaganda and persuasion.

-It's also traditional for Presidents to invoke the Bible at times of national crises or tragedies.
+Regarding Biden's speech, we note that it's also traditional for U.S. Presidents to invoke the Bible at times of national crises or tragedies.
 One reason may be because biblical passages — even though they're translated from the original Hebrew or Greek into English — often sound lofty and solemn.
 The <em>tone</em> of the passage may appear to fit the audience response that the speechwriter desires to invoke.

 However, by using such phrases entirely out of context the communication becomes meaningless.